sasilver75/obsidian/Rule-Based Rewards.md

 - ==Features==: We define a ==feature== as any numerical value that is determined by a function of a prompt and completion to the prompt $\phi(p,c)$.
 	- This can include (eg) the *probability of a proposition being true*, as judged by a grader LLM with a few-shot classification prompt, or "class" features like `ideal`, `less_good`, etc.
 	- A "class" like (ideal, minimum_acceptance_style, unacceptable_completion, illogical_completion, disallowed_completion)

+> "We have used RBRs as part of our safety stack since our [[GPT-4]] launch, including the recent [[GPT-4o Mini]], and we plan to implement it in our models moving forwards."
+> - OpenAI

 ---